frankysfries/collectasave/README.md

 # Collectasave
-<p>A generative art creation tool for Photoshop and Illustrator.
+<p>Collectasave is an open source generative art creation tool for Photoshop and Illustrator.
 Export your NFT collection artwork as unique assets with corresponding metadata and customizable rarity settings.</p>

 <p>Please take a moment to follow...
   <br />Twitter: <a href="https://twitter.com/FrankysFries">@FrankysFries</a>